manner/yash/README.md

 # Yash
 Yash  combines the Xiaomi Yeelight and Amazon Dash and uses it as a visual bell.
+That's very cool.

 ![Lighting](https://media.giphy.com/media/26Fffm2wiNiqUP756/giphy.gif)